OfficeDev/Project-Power-BI-Templates/Readme.md

-Project for the web Power BI Template
+Project for the web and Project Online Power BI Template
 =====================================

 With the *Consolidated Project for the web and Project Online Power BI Template*, you can import and